-An example would be a student who studies very hard for the SAT exam because getting into college is personally important to him.
-He studies hard because doing well and being accepted by a college is an important self-selected goal.
-Though the behavior is extrinsically motivated, it is still relatively autonomous.
+An example would be a student who studies very hard for the SAT exam because getting into college is important to him.
+Getting into college is a self-selected goal.
+Even though the behavior is extrinsically motivated, it is still relatively autonomous.

-It would be different if a student does it because he thinks he “should” go to college like everyone else and will feel like a failure otherwise (introjected regulation), or because his parents are pressuring him to do so (external regulation).5
+It would be different if a student does it because they think they “should” go to college like everyone else and will feel like a failure otherwise (introjected regulation), or because their parents are pressuring them to do so (external regulation).

 4. Integrated Regulation